A rich history

 Our first runway

 Over forty years ago, the San Angelo City Commission passed a resolution to consider offers for the establishment of a city airport in or near San Angelo.

-Ultimately, an agreement was made with West Texas Utilities to purchase 670 acres of covered range land located on Knickerbocker Road near Lake Nasworthy.
-Clearing away the mesquite thickets and grass burr covering was first priority for the Work Projects Administration after a $363,922 federal airport building project was approved.
+Ultimately, an agreement was made with West Texas Utilities to purchase 670 acres of covered rangeland located on Knickerbocker Road near Lake Nasworthy.
+Clearing away the mesquite thickets and grass burr covering was the first priority for the Work Projects Administration after a $363,922 federal airport building project was approved.

 In the end, it is believed that a great deal more than the original $5 million was expended in construction costs by the federal government between 1942 and 1947.
 Four 5500 foot runways with connecting taxiways and a 575' x 3600' concrete airplane parking ramp were constructed on the airfield.
-Over 250 buildings and 7 large hangars were also added to the city-owned and leases property.
-Together with complete water, sewer, electric and gas utilities, the air field served over 4,000 military personnel.
+Over 250 buildings and 7 large hangars were also added to the city-owned and lease property.
+Together with complete water, sewer, electric and gas utilities, the airfield served over 4,000 military personnel.

 It is clear that the airport was a very successful and beneficial war-time flying and training center.
 During this time, Carr Field was renamed Mathis field in honor of Lieutenant Jack Mathis, who was posthumously awarded the Congressional Medal of Honor for Valor during the War.

 Ultimately, a transfer agreement was arranged after the war which allowed the City of San Angelo to reclaim its original 673.66 acres and also retain a lease on 896.7 acres of Washington County School land.
 The war Assets Administration also transferred almost all government-build-and-owned airport improvements to the city.

 Think back more than half a century ago, when aviation was new, a world was at war, and a young man from San Angelo had a duty to perform...

 Eighth Air Force